fmkn/survey_area_allocation/README.md

 ## map_investigators_and_survey_areas.py
 Reads data from three text files, `ttc_cycle_pairs.txt`, `investigator_locations.txt`, and `survey_area_locations.txt`, and create a KML file.
 The KML file displays surveyors and survey areas on a map, with lines connecting corresponding surveyors and survey areas.
 The lines are color-coded based on the distance between them.

+## triangle_analysis.py
+Create an auxiliary kml for reconstituting into one group of three survey wards.
+You may try this script if you have three times as many survey areas as surveyors.